nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * `listBook` and `listPerson` will show the lists containing the books and the stored persons.
   * `borrow 2 b/3 d/17/10/2024` allows the 2nd user in the person list to borrow the 3rd book in the book list, with a due date of Oct.
 17, 2024.
 * To **edit** the book's due date only:
-  * Simply borrow the book again for the same person but with a different date.
+  * Simply borrow the book again with the same person but a different due date.
-  * `borrow 2 b/3 d/20/11/2024` will renew the book due date for the previous example.
+  * `borrow 2 b/3 d/20/11/2024` will renew the book's due date from the previous example.

 #### Returning a book : `return`

-Returns a person's borrowed book to the library given a person index and book index.
+Returns a person's borrowed book to ExpressLibrary given a person index and book index.

 Format: `return PERSON_INDEX b/BOOK_INDEX`